Please refer to the University’s Glossary of Terms for policies and procedures.

 2.2 Nominations for the Chancellor's Medal may be made by any staff member of the University, by another student or by a member of USC Alumni.
 A student cannot self-nominate.

 2.3 Nominations need to meet the following criteria:

 2.3.1 The nominee clearly demonstrates a distinguished contribution to University life and / or the community which is above and beyond any requirements of their award program.

 2.3.2 The nominee has achieved a high level of academic performance.
-Graduating coursework students would generally need to achieve a cumulative grade point average (GPA) of no less than 6.0 to be considered.
-Bachelor Honours students with a classification of IIA or better, as well as Higher Degree by Research students may also be eligible to be considered.
+Graduating coursework students would generally need to achieve a Program grade point average (GPA) of no less than 6.0 to be considered.
+Bachelor Honours students with a classification of IIA or better, as well as Higher Degree by Research (HDR) students may also be eligible to be considered.